-Chances are you already know that BTU stands for British Thermal Unit, and that the more BTUs an air conditioner cranks out, the stronger its cooling power.
+Chances are you already know that BTU stands for British Thermal Unit, and the more BTUs an air conditioner cranks out, the stronger its cooling power.
 But here's the problem: Most American consumers aren't sure how to translate BTUs into the square footage of a room.
-(No disrespect to the Brits, but maybe we need an American Thermal Unit, where 1 AMU corresponds to 1 square foot.)
+(No disrespect to the Brits, but maybe we need an American Thermal Unit, where 1 AMU corresponds to 1 square foot?)

-Calculate Yearly A/C Costs Before You Buy
+Calculate Your Yearly Costs Before You Buy

-Nowadays, nearly all air conditioners come with one of those bright yellow Energy Guide stickers on the box that tells you exactly how much that unit will cost to run.
-Take this expense into account, as that's part of your total cost for both buying and operating the unit.
+When you buy any air conditioner these days, it should come with one of those bright yellow Energy Guide stickers on the box that tells you exactly how much the unit will cost to run.
+Take this into account, as it's part of your total cost for both buying and operating the unit.
 Most folks think bigger is always better, but not so.

-The Great Central Air Debate
+Consider Central Air

 If you're thinking about upgrading to central air, it's easy to beat yourself up for being an energy hog, or to get intimidated by the sticker price.
 Yes, it's true that central units will use a lot more power than, say, a single window unit on each floor of a 2-story dwelling.
-But if you have more than two rooms to cool, then your best bet is to go with a central unit, which also provides long term resale value for a home.
+But if you have more than two rooms to cool, then your best bet is to go with a central unit, which also provides long-term resale value for a home.
 Well-designed central systems also win out in terms of being able to filter the air for allergens and pollutants, and for controlling humidity.

-Again, keep in mind that window A/C units aren't necessarily more energy-efficient than central air units.
+Again, keep in mind that window units aren't necessarily more energy efficient than central air units.
 A window unit that is too small to cool a room may run continuously, wasting energy.
 When shopping for a central air conditioning system, make sure the SEER number (seasonal energy efficiency ratio) is 13 or better (14 in warmer climates).
 A less efficient system will cost you more to run.

 It's easy to think that buying a new air conditioner or two will solve all of your summer cooling problems.
 But your AC could use a little help.
 With central units, for example, a programmable timer or thermostat can save you about $180 every year in energy costs by regulating the temperature when you're out of the house, and by turning on only when you return home.

-What's more, you'll use less energy cooling down a room by keeping direct sunlight out during the day: Sunlight can raise room temperature by 10 to 20 degrees.
-The less heat that gets into your home, the less you have to pay to remove it.
+What's more, you'll use less energy cooling down a room by keeping direct sunlight out during the day.
+Sunlight can raise the room temperature by 10 to 20 degrees.
+The less heat gets into your home, the less you have to pay to remove it.
 It just so happens that drapes block sunlight and heat better than blinds.